-Rich Allison, Allan Candelore, and Harry Crouch got their man panties in a ruffle when they showed up at a casual networking mixer for women in San Diego and were allegedly turned away at the door.
+Rich Allison, Allan Candelore, and Harry Crouch got their knickers in a twist when they showed up at a casual networking mixer for women in San Diego and were allegedly turned away at the door.
 The event was being hosted by Chic CEO, an online resource dedicated to helping women starting their own business.
 Two months later, the three men filed a discrimination lawsuit against the company and its founder, Stephanie Burns.

 First things first, you should know that Rich Allison, Allan Candelore, and Harry Crouch are all Men’s Rights Activists (or MRAs).
 More specifically, as Hannah Levintova of Mother Jones reports, they are members of “the nation’s oldest men’s rights group, the National Coalition for Men, and Crouch is the NCFM’s president.”
 Their suit against Chic CEO/Burns is their second of its kind – they sued Women on Course, a group that introduces women to golf, for not letting them participate in a golf clinic.
 And they are sadly part of a larger growing trend among MRAs in California who have invoked a decades-old, broad civil rights law, the Unruh Act, to allege discrimination against men, via both lawsuits and threats.

 Unfortunately, to the detriment of their targets’ companies, brands and livelihoods, their thuggery and crafty use of the law is working… not only to the MRAs’ advantage, but to their financial gain.

 “All Chic CEO is trying to do is provide women with the information they need to get a business started.
 Just because we help women, doesn’t mean we hurt men. – Stephanie Burns”